Jrobinson3/Movies-ETL/README.md

 # Movies-ETL

+Deliverable 1: Write an ETL Function to Read Three Data Files Deliverable 2: Extract and Transform the Wikipedia Data Deliverable 3: Extract and Transform the Kaggle data Deliverable 4: Create the Movie Database

 1. Overview of the analysis: Explain the purpose of this analysis.
 	The pupose of the analysis is the transforming and loading data that was created movie database and movie ratings through jupyter notebook to postgresql .
 	Through refactoring the codes, how to extract, transformation and loading data into tables.